 Dr. Bodamer has a busy clinical practice at Boston Children’s Hospital where he sees patients of all age groups with genetic disorders with a focus on lysosomal disorders and Kabuki syndrome.
 Dr. Bodamer is the Director of the Boston Children’s Lysosomal Storage Disease (BoLD) Program and the Boston Children’s Roya Kabuki Program.
 In addition he is active in several areas of translational genetics and genomics research, in clinical trials and in educational and teaching activities within Harvard Medical School.

-Research Associates / Postdoctoral Fellows
+Staff Scientists / Postdoctoral Fellows

 Christina Y. Hung, M.D., FACMG

 Christina was awarded her M.D. from the Medical University of Vienna, Austria, where she was first introduced to the field of Genetics and Metabolism by Dr. Bodamer.
 After her graduation in 2008, she completed 1.5 year of pediatric training at the University Hospital Salzburg, Austria, before she was recruited as a post-doc by Dr. Bodamer to join in his research endeavors at the University of Miami, Miami, FL.

 Christina has since worked on the identification and characterization of novel disease-causing genes including RIT1, SOS2, SLC39A14 and CENPT.
 She was a semi-finalist for the Charles J. Epstein Trainee Award for Excellence in Human Genetics Research (ASHG) in 2012 and was awarded the Postdoctoral Translational Trainee Award from the Association of Chinese Geneticists in America (ACGA) the same year.